-- Crash free session: What % of sessions went without crashing.
+- Error free session: What % of sessions did not trigger any error reports.
 A great measure of your app’s aggregate session stability

-- Crash free users: What % of unique users have not experienced crashes.
+- Error free users: What % of unique users have not experienced an error.
 Perfect for tracking user’s experiences

-- Crash free session % through time: A line chart showing crash free session % through time to help you more closely monitor the evolution of your app’s stability
+- Error free session % through time: A line chart showing error free session % through time to help you more closely monitor the evolution of your app’s stability

 Note that this functionality also works in conjunction with the Web Console’s filtering.
 As such, you filter your data set to get a sense for these stability metrics within a more specific domain.
-For example, if you wanted to see the stability of a specific release, you could add that to the filter bar as shown below!
+For example, if you wanted to see the stability of a specific release or only view crashes, you could add that to the filter bar as shown below!

 Another common use case would be to exclude non-fatal errors to see these metrics with regard to only fatal errors (Crashes, hangs).
 The exact filter you would use to do this depends on which attributes you are indexing / SDK you are using. (errorType = “crash” for example).

 Prioritizing Crash/Error Resolution